CarloWood/ai-utils/README.md

 foobar_LDADD = ../utils/libutils.la
 </pre>

-or whatever the path to `utils` is.
+or whatever the path to `utils` is, to link with libutils.

 Finally, run